fingerskier/ajar/Music/Relative Notation.md

 ## Chords
 ---------

-### Triads
----
-I	~ 1 3 5
+Chords are assumed to triads unless otherwise notated 1	~ 1 3 5
-II ~ 2 4 6
+2   ~ 2 4 6
-III	~ 3 5 7
+3	~ 3 5 7
-IV	~ 4 6 1
+4	~ 4 6 1
-V	~ 5 7 2
+5	~ 5 7 2
-VI	~ 6 1 3
+6	~ 6 1 3
-VII	~ 7 2 4
+7	~ 7 2 4

 ### Chord Modifiers
 ------------------
 * numbers in chord modifiers are relative to the chord root

-I	~ 1st inversion, root in the bass
+1	~ 1st inversion, root in the bass
-3/I	~ 2nd inversion, root in the treble
+3/1	~ 2nd inversion, root in the treble
-5/II	~ 3rd inversion, root in the midst
+5/2	~ 3rd inversion, root in the midst
-4/V	~ indicates another note in the bass (in this case the 4th) 543/V	~ indicates a bass walk-down
+4/5	~ indicates another note in the bass (in this case the 4th) 543/5	~ indicates a bass walk-down
-IV\2	~ indicates another note in the treble (in this case the 2nd) IV\23	~ indicates a treble walk-up
+4\2	~ indicates another note in the treble (in this case the 2nd) 4\23	~ indicates a treble walk-up

 * nothing wrong with a little free-wheeling here: